built-on-openfin/workspace-starter/how-to/register-with-store/README.md

 ![](openfin-register-with-store-home-ui.gif)

-6. To launch your store launch the Home UI and use / to show a list of the available commands and select Storefront.
+6. To launch your store launch the Home UI and use / to show a list of the available commands and select Store.
 Storefront will be shown and your store will be listed.
    The [apps](public/apps.json) are displayed as described in their respective files alongside a Storefront configuration setting defined in your [manifest](public/manifest.fin.json).

 ![](openfin-register-with-store-storefront.gif)